cubicibo/SUPer/README.md

  -t, --threads       Set the number of concurrent threads to use.
 Default is 0 (autoselect), maximum is 8.
  -b, --bt            Set the target BT matrix [601, 709, 2020, def: 709]
  -p, --palette       Flag to always write the full palette (enforced for PES).
- -d, --ahead         Flag to enable palette update buffering to drop fewer events.
+ -d, --ahead         Flag to enable display set buffering to drop fewer events.
  -y, --yes           Flag to overwrite output file if it already exists.
  -w, --withsup       Flag to write both SUP and PES+MUI files.
  -m, --max-kbps      Set the maximum bitrate to test the output against.
 Recommended range: [500-16000].